Kong/docs.konghq.com/app/_hub/kong-inc/acme/_index.md

 ## Workflow

-A `http-01` challenge workflow between the Kong Gateway and the ACME server is described below:
+A `http-01` challenge workflow between the {{site.base_gateway}} and the ACME server is described below:

 1. The client sends a proxy or Admin API request that triggers certificate generation for `mydomain.com`.
-2. The Kong Gateway sends a request to the ACME server to start the validation process.
+2. The {{site.base_gateway}} sends a request to the ACME server to start the validation process.
-3. The ACME server returns a challenge response detail to the Kong Gateway.
+3. The ACME server returns a challenge response detail to the {{site.base_gateway}}.
-4. `mydomain.com` is publicly resolvable to the Kong Gateway that serves the challenge response.
+4. `mydomain.com` is publicly resolvable to the {{site.base_gateway}} that serves the challenge response.
 5. The ACME server checks if the previous challenge has a response at `mydomain.com`.
-6. The Kong Gateway checks the challenge status and if passed, downloads the certificate from the ACME server.
+6. The {{site.base_gateway}} checks the challenge status and if passed, downloads the certificate from the ACME server.
-7. The Kong Gateway uses the new certificate to serve TLS requests.
+7. The {{site.base_gateway}} uses the new certificate to serve TLS requests.

 ## Using the plugin